ESPEasy can output a lot of diagnostics via logs.

 Allow Fetch by Command¶

-This checkbox allows provisioning via commands.
-These commands are not restricted, so they can also be given via HTTP or MQTT.
+Provision* commands are not restricted, so they can also be given via HTTP or MQTT.

 However, they can only be executed when:

-Allow Fetch by Command is enabled
+the file at Allow Fetch by Command is checked

-the file to download is checked
+the file at Files to Download is also checked

 URL (+ optional credentials) is stored